 There are two dimensions involved in the skill of reading: word reading and comprehension (both listening and reading).

 Skilled reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
-Work in Class 1 underpins much of the early development of learning to read and we aim to build on this by further in every other year by developing these skills and providing opportunities for those children who need extra support to catch up and keep up including phonic programmes such as Read, Write Inc. and Fresh Start.
+Work in Class 1 underpins much of the early development of learning to read and we aim to build on this by further in every other year by developing these skills and providing opportunities for those children who need extra support to catch up and keep up including phonic programmes such as; Letters and Sounds.

 Comprehension skills are developed through high quality discussions and reading a wide range of stories, poems and non-fiction.
 Children in our Key Stage 2 classes have a class book based on their topic to further support cohesive learning.
 By providing stimulating, relevant and high quality resources, we aim to broaden pupils’ knowledge of the world and themselves and extend their vocabulary.